 Buy Basic License €75.00 (+VAT inside EU)Buy EPUB License €195.00 (+VAT inside EU)Warning: EU VAT fraud control enabled; purchases with inconsistent EU VAT data will be blocked for review and potentially cancelled/reimbursed.

-To install the Utility itself, just Download it from the current website.
+To install the Software itself, just Free Download it from the current website.

 One license of BlueGriffon® is for a single user on a single computer.
 You can always de-activate an already activated license to switch user/computer.